 This acquisition, that would be a windfall gain for NY Waterway, is being pushed through one day before Governor Christie leaves office.
 On January 16, Phil Murphy will be sworn in as Governor and will appoint a new chair (the DOT Commissioner) and a number of new NJ Transit Board members.

-For the past year, NJ Transit has been negotiating behind closed doors with NY Waterway to purchase the Union Dry Dock property for use as a ferry depot for refueling, repair, storage and pumping of sanitary waste.
+For the past year, NJ Transit has been negotiating behind closed doors with NY Waterway to purchase the Union Dry Dock property for use as a ferry depot.
 The diesel refueling and ferry traffic will occur at all hours of the day.
 No consideration has been given to the health impacts on thousands of residents living in this neighborhood, the thousands more who flock to Hoboken’s waterfront for recreation purposes or the students, faculty & staff next door at Stevens Institute of Technology.
 Nor have the environmental impacts on this intertidal zone, an important habitat for marine and shore wildlife, been considered.

 Union Dry Dock represents one of the final missing links in Hoboken’s waterfront park that has been built one segment at a time over the past two decades largely financed by a series of state and federal grants as well as the Port Authority of New York and New Jersey.
-Acquiring the site for use as public open space is overwhelmingly supported by residents of the Hoboken area and local public officials.
+For a number of years, the Fund for a Better Waterfront has advocated securing the site for use as public open space in order to complete one of the final missing links in Hoboken’s waterfront park.